Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 	2. Prepare the $import body payload. <br> Options: <br>
 	a.
 You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import). <br>
 	b.
-Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload for you.
+Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload from the export storage container for you.
 The following explains how to use the $import body payload script:

 		The PowerShell script will take the $export Content-Location as a parameter and will create the $import body payload that will be used when executing the $import command.